An average trading volume for British American Tobacco p.l.c. (BTI) has been steady over the recent period. - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of BTI by taking a closer look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 18.37 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 14.88.
+We take a closer look at BTI’s different ratios to gain a better understanding of the stock.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 18.86 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 15.27.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.50 and its Current Ratio is at 0.90.
 In the meantime, Its Debt-to-Equity ratio is 0.61 whereas as Long-Term Debt/Eq ratio is at 0.54.

 Upgrades & Downgrades